 See popular Chromebook products |

-It looks like everything is going to the 'cloud'.
-Mails, CD's, DVD's, programs, apps and money are all successfully converted into their virtual existence.
-Their physical reality is already optional.
-Who wants real money anyway, when it can be lost or stolen by physical means?
-I still do, but the transactions surrounding real money can be a pain with counterfeits and human error.
-The digital form of things brings convenience and eliminates human mistakes.
-Or is it just an excuse to justify man's impunity?
+It seems like everything is moving to the cloud.
+Emails, CDs, DVDs, programs, apps, and even money have successfully transitioned into virtual existence, making their physical forms increasingly optional.
+Who needs real money anymore when it can be lost or stolen physically?
+Well, I still do—but handling physical cash often comes with its own headaches, like counterfeit bills and human error.
+The digital form of things promises convenience and fewer mistakes.
+Or is that just an excuse to justify humanity's growing reliance on impersonal systems?

 No comments: